-The Company manufactures its products in Australia, Austria, Canada, Finland, Germany, Mexico and the United States.
-The Company maintains sales and administration facilities in approximately 20 countries.
-The Company's primary distribution facilities distribute the Company's products to its North American dealers and the Company relies on various other locations around the world, including in Australia, Belgium and Finland, that distribute its products to its international dealers and distributors.
-The Company's total sales outside Canada and the United States represented 24.6% of the Company's total sales for Fiscal 2023 and the Company intends to continue to expand its international operations by investing in developing its dealer network and promoting the Company's brands and products in international markets.
-International markets have been and are expected to continue generating sales growth.
-Several factors, including weakened international economic conditions, the introduction of new trade restrictions, increased protectionism or changes in free-trade arrangements, tariffs, negative geo-political events, such as the military conflict between Russia and Ukraine, or an outbreak of infectious disease, a pandemic or a similar public health threat, such as the COVID-19 health crisis, could adversely affect such growth.
-COVID-19 was declared a pandemic by the World Health Organization on March 11, 2020, which caused various international jurisdictions to impose restrictions such as quarantines, business closures and travel restrictions and caused the Company to take temporary measures to suspend or reduce operations at its manufacturing plants and distribution facilities.
-Despite the lifting of most of these measures, in the last year, new variants of the virus have led to the temporary re-imposition of restrictive measures across North America and in other jurisdictions where the Company operates, Although the Company did not take additional measures in Fiscal 2023 to suspend or reduce operations at its manufacturing plants and distribution facilities as a result of such new variants, if there are resurgences of the pandemic, including through subsequent waves or additional variants of COVID-19 in jurisdictions where the Company operates, or if there are other diseases that give rise to similar effects emerging, it could cause the reintroduction of previously loosened or eliminated restrictions or impositions of new restrictions that could be onerous.
-As such, the duration of the business disruptions internationally and related financial or operational impacts on the Company will depend on future developments, which remain uncertain to some extent, and include the duration, severity and scope and additional subsequent waves of the COVID-19 pandemic or of similar diseases and the actions and measures that will be taken in each iurisdiction to contain or treat COVID-19 or similar diseases as well as their effectiveness.
+The Company manufactures its products in Australia, Austria, Canada, Finland, Germany, Mexico and the United States and maintains sales and administration facilities in approximately 20 countries.
+The Company's primary distribution centers distribute the Company's products to its North American dealers; the Company relies on various other locations around the world, including in Australia, Belgium and Finland to serve its international dealers and distributors.
+The Company's total sales outside Canada and the United States represented 24.3% of the Company's total sales in Fiscal 2024 and the Company intends to continue to expand its international operations by investing in developing its dealer network and promoting the Company's brands and products in international markets, which are expected to continue generating sales growth.
+Several factors could adversely affect sales growth, including weakened international economic conditions, an outbreak of infectious disease, a pandemic or similar public health threat or the introduction of new trade restrictions such as increased protectionism, changes in free-trade arrangements or retaliatory tariffs and geopolitical events (including the ongoing military conflict between Russia and Ukraine, the Middle-East conflict increasing tensions in the region, the risk that the systematic cargo inspections that were carried out at the U.S.-Mexico border resume, and the potential impacts of the upcoming presidential election in the United States).
+Pandemics, epidemics, disease outbreaks and other public health crises, such as the COVID-19 pandemic, have disrupted and could disrupt the Company's business and operations, including as a result of restrictions imposed by several international jurisdictions such as quarantines, business closures and travel restrictions, causing the Company to take temporary measures to suspend or reduce operations at its manufacturing plants and distribution facilities.
+In Fiscal 2024, the Company did not take additional measures with respect to COVID-19 or any new variants or resurgences of COVID-19 through subsequent waves, other diseases that give rise to similar effects could emerge and cause the introduction of similar restrictions or impositions of new restrictions that could be onerous and although the measures can vary in each jurisdiction where the Company operates, they could still impact the Company's business and operations given its international scale.